 The Cocktail Hour

 Cocktail hour music takes place during the—you guessed it—cocktail hour!
 LOL.
-This is a great time to look for compilations if you’re DIY’ing your wedding music, or to talk to your DJ about playing a certain genre of music (Ie: songs by classic singers like Frank Sinatra and Billie Holiday, country and bluegrass, motown, etc.).
+This is a great time to look for compilations if you’re DIY’ing your wedding music, or to talk to your DJ about playing a certain genre of music (Ie: songs by classic singers like Frank Sinatra and Billie Holiday, country and bluegrass, Motown, etc.).
 If you’ve hired a band or quartet you can also talk to them about the style of music you like best.
 We’re a big fan of blues or jazz during cocktail hours.
 See how we made our cocktail hour playlist here, and even incorporated wedding favors around it!
 Here’s a few of our favorite cocktail-hour worthy songs, below, that you could create themed cocktail hours around.

 This is the song (or songs) that are played when your parents (both sets) and the wedding party are introduced by your DJ or emcee as well as you and the groom.
 There are really no rules for this, and it’s actually the one song I totally let my husband pick since he gave me so much leeway for other parts of the wedding!